Synthesizing Robust Domains of Attraction for State-Constrained Perturbed Polynomial Systems: Introduction

-Another way to compute Lyapunov functions and estimate robust domains of attraction is based on solving Zubov's equation \cite{zubov1964}, which is a Hamilton-Jacobi type partial differential equation.
-This equation was originally inferred to describe the maximal domain of attraction for nonlinear systems free of perturbation inputs and state constraints.
+Another way to compute Lyapunov functions and estimate robust domains of attraction is based on solving the Zubov's equation \cite{zubov1964}, which is a Hamilton-Jacobi type partial differential equation.
+Zubov's equation was originally inferred to describe the maximal domain of attraction for nonlinear systems free of perturbation inputs and state constraints.
 Recently, it was extended to perturbed nonlinear systems in \cite{camilli2001} and further to state-constrained perturbed nonlinear systems in \cite{grune2015}.
-The appealing aspect of Zubov's method in \cite{grune2015} is that it touches upon the problem of computing the maximal robust domain of attraction, whose interior is described exactly via the strict one sublevel set of the unique viscosity solution to a generalized Zubov's equation.
-Traditionally, numerical methods based on continuous discretization of the state space and perturbation space are employed to solve this equation \cite{camilli2001,grune2015}.
-However, as such numerical methods exhibit exponential growth in computational complexity with the number of state and perturbation variables, the applicability of Zubov's method is generally limited to systems with dimension less than six.
+The appealing aspect of Zubov's method in \cite{grune2015} is that it touches upon the problem of computing the \emph{maximal} robust domain of attraction, whose interior is described exactly via the strict one sub-level set of the unique viscosity solution to a generalized Zubov's equation.
+However, it is well-known that it is notoriously hard to solve the Zubov type equation generally \cite{zubov1964,grune2015}. \oomit{Existing numerical methods for solving Hamilton-Jacobi type partial differential equations such as Zubov's equation require gridding state and perturbation spaces \cite{camilli2001,mitchell2007,bokanowski2013roc,grune2015}, thereby exhibiting exponential growth in computational complexity with the number of state and perturbation variables and rendering Zubov's method suitable for systems with dimension less than six \cite{bansal2017,xue2019robust}.}